-- The UNC Medical Center Clinical Microbiology Laboratory will utilize the most sensitive methods available for the detection and identification of mycobacteria (e.g., fluorescent microscopy for AFB smears). - Smears sent to the UNC Medical Center Clinical Microbiology Laboratory will be processed according to lab policy.
-For specific lab procedures, See Attachment 2 - UNC Medical Center AFB Laboratory Procedures. - c.
-When collecting AFB smears, three samples should be collected at least eight hours apart (ideally, one of the three will be an early morning sample.
+- a.
+The UNC Hospitals Clinical Microbiology Laboratory will utilize the most sensitive methods available for the detection and identification of mycobacteria (e.g., fluorescent microscopy for AFB smears). - Smears sent to the UNC Hospitals Clinical Microbiology Laboratory will be processed according to lab policy.
+For specific lab procedures, see Attachment 1 - UNC Hospitals AFB Laboratory Procedures. - c.
+When collecting AFB smears, three sputum samples should be collected at least eight hours apart (ideally, one of the three will be an early morning sample).
 The laboratory does not routinely process smears on stools.
 Smears will be performed on all gastric aspirate samples that are sent for AFB culture; however, the smears have low sensitivity, so a negative result may not be used to rule out TB.
 Gastric aspirates should be collected on three separate mornings. - d.
 The two types of tests that can be used to help detect TB infection are the TB Skin Test (TST) and the IGRA (interferon gamma release assay) TB blood test.
-Per the NC Health Department an IGRA is the preferred test for all persons age 2 years or older.
-A positive TST or TB blood test only indicates

-- that a person has been infected with TB bacteria.
+Per the NC Health Department, an IGRA is the preferred test for all persons aged 2 years or older.
+A positive TST or TB blood test only indicates that a person has been infected with TB bacteria.
 It does not distinguish whether the person has latent TB infection (LTBI) or has progressed to TB disease.
-Other tests, such as a chest x-ray and sputum testing are needed to further evaluate whether the person has active TB disease. - e.
-A TB blood test (IGRA) collected through OHS or by Phlebotomy Service will be processed by McLendon Lab services Monday-Friday. - f.
-TST will be read by a trained HCP 48-72 hours after placement, preferably at 72 hours. - g.
-BCG, or Bacille Calmette-Guérin, is a vaccine for TB disease.
+Other tests, such as a chest x-ray and sputum testing, are needed to

+- further evaluate whether the person has active TB disease. - e.
+A TB blood test (IGRA) collected through OHS or by Phlebotomy Service will be processed by McLendon Lab services Monday- Friday. - f.
+TST will be read by a trained staff member 48-72 hours after placement, preferably at 72 hours.
+Refer to Nursing policy: Intradermal Injections. - g.
+BCG, or Bacille Calmette-Guérin, is a live attenuated vaccine for TB disease that is administered by intradermal inoculation or scarification.
 Many persons born outside of the United States have been vaccinated with BCG.
 BCG vaccination may cause a positive reaction to the TB skin test, which may complicate decisions about prescribing treatment for LTBI.
-Unlike TB skin tests, IGRA are not affected by prior BCG vaccination and are not expected to give false-positive result in persons who have received prior BCG vaccination. - 3.
-Inpatients Requiring Airborne Isolation - a.
+Unlike TB skin tests, IGRA is not affected by prior BCG vaccination and is not expected to give false-positive results in persons who have received prior BCG vaccination.

+3. Inpatients Requiring Airborne Isolation

+- a.
 All patients with known or suspected pulmonary TB, laryngeal TB, or miliary TB. - b.
-Patients with known or suspected TB abscesses which are open/draining or who have wound drains in place (e.g., JP). - c.
+Patients with known or suspected TB abscesses that are open/draining or who have wound drains in place (e.g., JP). - c.
 All patients with a gastric aspirate (pediatric patients) that is smear or culture positive for AFB. - d.
 Patients with cystic fibrosis (CF) and a first AFB positive isolate (smear or culture) must be placed on Airborne Precautions until TB is excluded. - e.
 Patients with known or suspected multidrug resistant TB (MDR-TB) or extensively drug resistant TB (XDR-TB) will remain on Airborne Precautions throughout their hospitalization because of the high frequency of treatment failure or relapse.
 MDR-TB should be considered in the following situations: